 Urgent questions can be forwarded to .
 We will reply as soon as possible.

-Registration is available through the following channels:
+As of Tuesday, September 7, registration is available through the following channels:

 Recreation program opportunities will be available for Londoners of all ages, including a selection of children, youth, adult, and older adult program options.
 Programs will be scheduled at community centres and arenas across the city and will include a selection of daytime and evening participation options.